mobxjs/mobx/docs/refguide/observable.md

 ## A short note on classes

-So far most examples above have been leaning towards class syntax.
+So far most examples above have been leaning towards the class syntax.
 MobX is in principle unopinionated about this, and there are probably just as many MobX users that use plain objects.
 However, a slight benefit of classes is that they have more easily discoverable APIs, e.g. TypeScript.
 Also, `instanceof` checks are really powerful for type inference, and class instances aren't wrapped in `Proxy` objects, giving them a better experience in debuggers.